mufflyt/urogynScorer/README.md

 is the mean of the 13 HRQL items.

 For the Symptom scale, higher scores indicate greater symptom bother.
-For the HRQL scale, higher scores indicate better quality of life.
+For the HRQL scale, higher scores indicate better quality of life

 ### PGI-I Scoring